 How to Stop Wheezing in Elderly?

 Similar to children, wheezing may attack elders frequently.
 Often, wheezing is accompanied by some kind of respiratory illness in elders.
 So, wheezing in elders is a sign of a health condition to look for.
-Since it is recommended not to go for self-medications or OTC drugs without a doctor’s prescription for wheezing in elders, you can buy a vaporizer.
+Since it is recommended not to go for self-medication or OTC drugs without a doctor’s prescription for wheezing in elders, you can buy a vaporizer.
 Vaporizers enable peaceful sleep in elders at night.

-A Long Term Approach to Stop Wheezing
+A Long-Term Approach to Stop Wheezing